Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 Get node children

-Returns the children of the node with identifier **nodeId**.\nMinimal information for each child is returned by default.\nYou can use the **include** parameter to return addtional information.\n\nThe list of child nodes includes primary children and also secondary children, if any.\n
+Returns the children of the node with identifier **nodeId**.
+Minimal information for each child is returned by default.
+You can use the **include** parameter to return addtional information.

+The list of child nodes includes primary children and also secondary children, if any.

 ### Example
 ```javascript